Single Responsibility Principle

 Example of Single Responsibility Principle in C#

-Here’s a class that violates the Single Responsibility Principle
+Consider the following class that breaks the Single Responsibility Principle:

 public class User